Hair Loss – Alopecia

 - Rapid onset and progression of hair loss with visible patches of bald scalp.

 - Areas in the scalp where the hair has fallen out and the hair follicles can no longer be seen or appear scarred.

 - Loss of hair in other parts of your body in addition to your scalp including your brows, lashes, and/or body hair.

 - Increased itching, pain, scale or redness in the areas of hair loss.

-Because of this, the cost of consultation and treatment for non-scarring hair loss often is the responsibility of patients (and not their insurance companies) unless it is alopecia areata as discussed above.
+Although insurance companies readily cover the cost of evaluation of scarring hair loss and alopecia areata, they often refuse to cover the most common types of hair loss.
+Unfortunately the cost of consultation and treatment is then the responsibility of the patient.
 If the suggestions we have discussed in this post and evaluation by your primary care doctor have not succeeded in improving your alopecia, your dermatologist can help investigate the cause of your hair loss and will create an individualized treatment plan that best suits you and your lifestyle.
-Hair loss, no matter what the magnitude, can be life altering.
+Hair loss, no matter what the magnitude, can be life-altering.
 At Krauss Dermatology, we will work with you to help minimize its impact.

 Brow and Lash Restoration

 18 Newbury Street, 5th floor